 Pro Tip: To round off the experience, book yourself into the historic Old Cataract Hotel in Aswan, which was also a favorite of Agatha Christie’s.

-Pack your knitting needles and sail off for two weeks around the beautiful islands in the north of Europe on a knitting cruise.
-Setting off from Amsterdam, you will sail up to Scotland, through the Scottish Isles, to Norway and Iceland, all the while stopping off to buy local wool, learn about regional techniques and patterns.
+Pack your knitting needles and sail off for 2 weeks around the beautiful Mediterranean on a knitting cruise.
+Setting off from Athens, you will sail through the Greek Islands to Israel and Cyprus, all the while stopping off to buy local wool and learn about regional techniques and patterns.
 Accompanied by knitting experts, you’ll enjoy lectures and hands-on practice, in the company of other enthusiasts, and come home not with a store-bought local woolen jumper but one you’ve worked on yourself.

 Pro Tip: Not a knitter but like to crochet, bead, or needlepoint?
 There are plenty of so-called Craft Cruises which offer many itineraries around the globe, whichever route or hobby takes your fancy.

-Not quite the Starship Enterprise, but the closest thing to it down here on earth is the Star Trek Cruise from Florida to the Bahamas, Puerto Rico, and St. Maarten.
-Many of the cast members of the various Star Trek reincarnations, such as George Takei and Johnathan Frakes, will be on board, while the dedicated Trekkie passengers don their favorite costumes and have a (laser) blast for an entire week.
-From nightly screenings to celebrity interactions, scavenger hunts to trivia quizzes, everything is Star Trek themed on this cruise.
+Not quite the Starship Enterprise, but the closest thing to it down here on earth is the Star Trek Cruise from Florida to Aruba and Curacao.
+Many of the cast members of the various Star Trek reincarnations, such as Brent Spiner, Will Wheaton, and Johnathan Frakes, will be on board, while the dedicated Trekkie passengers don their favorite costumes and have a (laser) blast for an entire week.
+From nightly screenings to celebrity interactions, scavenger hunts to trivia quizzes, everything is Star Trek-themed on this cruise.

-Pro Tip: If you are more Star Wars than Star Trek, and a week is too long for you to be in costume, then try the day-long Star Wars event that is now a firm part of various Disney Cruises.
+Pro Tip: If you are more Star Wars than Star Trek and a week is too long for you to be in costume, then try the 2-day-long Galactic Starcruiser that is currently booked out, but the website hints that there may be extra spaces coming up.

 Are you a dedicated theater lover, enjoy seeing stage shows, or even treading the boards yourself?
-Then Broadway Cruise is for you.
-Setting off from New York, with only one stop in Norfolk and then heading to Bermuda, this is not so much a destination-filled cruise rather than a floating workshop.
-There are countless famous names from stage and screen, such as Laura Benanti and Alan Cummings, on board to participate in shows, solo performances, workshops, and other stage-related events, while there are also fun activities such as karaoke, theme nights, and yoga, should you have over-performed.
-You finish off with a rest on the Bermudan beaches.
+Then the Broadway Cruise is for you.
+Setting off from Miami to Key West and Grand Cayman, this is not so much a destination-filled cruise, rather, it’s a floating workshop.
+There are countless famous names from stage and screen, such as Christian Borle and Kerry Butler, on board to participate in shows, solo performances, workshops, and other stage-related events.
+But there are also fun activities such as karaoke, theme nights, and yoga, should you have over-performed.

 There are countless cruises that sail into Sydney, Melbourne, up to Cairns along the Great Barrier Reef, or the Kimberley Coast, but very few allow you to explore the delights of the Australian south coast.
 On this 10-night luxury cruise, you will set off and return to Adelaide, sail around exclusive locations such as Kangaroo Island and Flinders Island, and see unique wildlife along the way.
 As an added bonus, you will be able to enjoy the Australian summer, when it is winter in the northern hemisphere.